Greenhorn, Oregon: Geography

 According to the United States Census Bureau, the city has a total area of 0.1 mi2, all land.

 The city is in the Greenhorn Mountains, a small range within the broader Blue Mountains, and is surrounded by the Malheur National Forest and Wallowa–Whitman National Forest.

 At 6296 ft above sea level, Greenhorn is the highest incorporated city in Oregon.
 It is also unique in that the city was established on land that was originally patented from the United States for the purpose of platting the city (rather than being homesteaded by individuals).
 (See Town of Greenhorn v.
 Baker County, 596 F2D 349.)

 Demographics

-As of the census of 2000, there were no people living in the city.
-The same was true in 2010.
 As of 2013, the Baker City Herald reported that Greenhorn had two "year-round" residents.
 The Herald reported at that time that the community had about 13 cabins and 20 part-time residents.
-Three residents lived in the town as of the 2020 census.